somrajroy/medallion/README.md

   Below is the typical recommended Configurations summary table.
 By following this and the guidelines in this blog, you can implement a cost-effective and high-performing medallion architecture in ADLS Gen2 for your customers. <br/>
 ![image](https://github.com/user-attachments/assets/6fe072d3-b7f9-4d8e-83c5-3d26f551bc85) <br/>

+# Modernizing with Databricks Lakeflow : The Declarative Medallion
+While the Medallion Architecture defines the logic of data layers, `Databricks Lakeflow Declarative Pipelines` provide the automation engine to build them.
+[Lakeflow Spark Declarative Pipelines](https://learn.microsoft.com/en-us/azure/databricks/ldp/concepts) helps to operationalize the layer of Medallion Architecture reliably at scale by managing pipeline orchestration, dependencies, and incremental processing.
+Moving away from manual, imperative coding, Lakeflow allows architects to use a declarative approach—defining what the data should look like at each stage rather than how to move it.<br/>
+### How Lakeflow Powers the Medallion Layers
+`Bronze (Incremental Ingestion)`: Utilizing Streaming Tables and Auto Loader, Lakeflow simplifies the ingestion of raw data from cloud storage (ADLS Gen2/S3).
+It handles schema evolution and ensures data is ingested incrementally and cost-effectively. <br/>
+`Silver (Validated & Enriched)`: Lakeflow enables data quality enforcement by allowing engineers to define Expectations directly within declarative pipelines (for example, validating that key fields are not null).
+Records that do not meet defined quality rules can be dropped, quarantined, or flagged, helping maintain the Silver layer as a trusted and validated dataset for downstream consumption. <br/>
+`Gold (Business-Ready)`: By leveraging Materialized Views, the Gold layer can be kept up to date automatically.
+Lakeflow manages dependencies between upstream Silver tables and Gold views, ensuring that changes propagate efficiently—often incrementally—without requiring manual orchestration or full pipeline refreshes. <br/>
 # Setting up the medallion architecture medallion storage accounts
 The below YouTube Video demostrates setting up the [medallion architecture storage account ADLS Gen-2.](https://www.databricks.com/product/data-lake-on-azure). <br/>Details of the [3 layers of Medallion archcitecture can be found in this link.](https://erstudio.com/blog/understanding-the-three-layers-of-medallion-architecture/?form=MG0AV3).
 The other videos demostrates the creation of simialr architecture on AWS.<br/><br/>
 [Setting Up a ADLS Gen-2 medallion Storage account](https://www.youtube.com/watch?v=divjURi-low&t=302s)<br/>